mef51/frbgui/README.md

 ## Status

 Currently Frbgui works best with waterfalls saved as 2d numpy arrays (See [Usage](#usage) for more details).
 Frbgui is functional and can produce thousands of measurements but is quirky, buggy, and not tested on different platforms.
-Frbgui will run on any platform but with varying performance.
+Frbgui will run on most platforms but with varying performance.

 ## Installation